MrBiswa/Ecommerce_Fashion_Store/README.md

 j) Now you can see products by run http://localhost:5000/api/products Method is GET

-To run admin site, go to dashboard folder terminal and type "npm start",,wait for sometime it will automatically run in localhost.
+To run admin site, go to dashboard folder terminal and type "npm start",wait for sometime it will automatically run in localhost.

+For Admin login username- admin@example.com

+Password-123456